 Common Sources for Flood Zone Maps

 Usually, all people need to know is “is this land in a flood zone?” or “is this parcel wetlands or upland?”
-Yet, those simple inquiries can be a challenge to answer.
+Yet, those simple inquiries about flood risk can be a challenge to answer.
 The Federal Emergency Management Agency’s (FEMA) flood mapping system is the go-to source for flood zone information.
 However, FEMA’s portal only allows people to search by specific address, and the resulting map does not show property lines or how much of a property is in a flood zone.
 If a property is close to a boundary, it can be unclear whether that parcel is actually in or out of the flood zone.

 The U.S. Fish and Wildlife Service (USFWS) provides a similar online portal for National Wetlands Inventory (NWI) data, presenting the same challenges as FEMA’s data.
 Plus, having separate views of flood zones and wetlands makes it difficult to understand what is actually happening on the property.